akash711/Budget-Calculator/README.md

 Type = ['W', 'D', 'T', 'S', 'R']

--W: Withdraw
+- W: Withdraw
--D: Deposit
+- D: Deposit
--T: Transfer
+- T: Transfer
--S: Spend/Swipe
+- S: Spend/Swipe
--R: Receive
+- R: Receive

 3. Log all transactions in the above format in a csv file and store in root folder.